The Home Page Danny's Biography Recent Announcements and Proclamations Danny's Discography Instruction Buy Danny Imig Products !

 Danny Imig - Guitarist, Composer, AuthorBORN: 11/04/1959, Chicago Heights, Illinois.
 Hometown: Beecher, Illinois.
-For more in-depth information see “Long Lost Buddy” press release, February 2001, (under Writings) or consult liner notes to “Long Lost Buddy” CD, ©(P) 2001, by Danny Imig.
+For more in-depth information see “Long Lost Buddy” press release, February 2001, or consult liner notes to “Long Lost Buddy” CD, ©(P) 2001, by Danny Imig.

 EDUCATION/ CAREER: Beecher Grade and High Schools, Beecher, IL (1965-1977).
 Prairie State College, Chicago Heights, IL (1978-79) Electronics Technology.
 Southern Illinois University at Carbondale (1980-1983) B.S.
 Journalism, with a minor in Creative Writing.
 Took up guitar at the age of 13.
 Mostly self-instructed until college.
 Studied classical guitar under Joseph Breznikar at SIU-C, and later (1992) with Eric Lugosch, of the Old Town School of Folk Music, Chicago.
 Worked for TV fitness personality, John Abdo, inventor of the ABDOer, from 1992 to 1998 as production and personal assistant, and editor.
 Previous to that, seven years in the retail paint business while pursuing the ever-elusive “music career”.
 Currently private guitar and bass instructor, and guitar instructor for Warren County Summer Music School (see Links).